Sa'ad Musa: Pre-colonial era

 The Sa'ad Musa have a rich mercantile history largely due to their possession of the major Somali port of Berbera, which was the chief port and settlement of the wider Habr Awal clan during the early modern period.

-The clan had strong ties to the Emirate of Harar and Emirs would hold Habr Awal merchants in their court with high esteem with Richard Burton noting their influence in Emir Ahmad III ibn Abu Bakr's court and discussions with the Vizier Mohammed.
+The Habr Awal clan maintained close ties with the Emirate of Harar, where its members were influential in political, economic, and religious affairs.
+Harari Emirs held Habr Awal merchants in high esteem, relying on their trade networks linking Harar to Red Sea ports and the wider Indian Ocean world.
+In the mid-19th century, Richard Francis Burton noted their prominence in the court of Emir Ahmad III ibn Abu Bakr.
+The Habr awal members also held senior offices such as Malaq and Wazir who was second in command of Harar, the latter being the second-highest position in the Emirate.
+The Habr Awal also exerted religious influence: during Burton’s visit, two leading Islamic scholars were from the clan of Kabir Khalil and Kabir Yonis, continuing an earlier legacy represented by Aw Muhammad, the Imam of Annajina, who helped spread Islam among the Oromo of Bali.
 The Sa'ad Musa as a whole are a rich people, mainly thanks to the trade passing through the port of Berbera which lies in the territory of the Sa’ad Musa.

 In this way the tribes occupying the tract of country through which the main caravan or trade routes passed accumulated a good deal of wealth, while those like the Ayal Ahmed, fortunate enough to possess a port so favored by Nature as Berbera, naturally soon became rich.